siraat-ai-academy/learn-danish-with-jamalu-from-zero-to-something-real/00-intro-to-the-repo--01-jamalu-story-why-danish.md

-# Jamalu's Story: Why Danish?

-A short emotional backstory about why Jamalu chose to learn Danish and what inspired this language journey.
-Connect with the 'why' before the 'how'.

 # 🌱 Why Danish? — A Soft Beginning with Jamalu
 ### *Not just a language.
 A life shift, softly spoken.*